DennisSchenkel/PP4-Cityfur/README.md

 No errors were found when using [JSHint](https://jshint.com).<br>
 <br>
-To avoide an endless wall of screenshots with passed test, all conducted test and results are listed in the table below.
+To avoid an endless wall of screenshots with passed test, all conducted test and results are listed in the table below:
 <br>

 ![JSHint Results](/documentation/images/tests/jshint-results.png)<br>
 <br>
-All detailed screenshots are linked below.
+All detailed screenshots are linked below:
 <br>

 [date_picker_guests.js](/documentation/images/tests/jshint-date-picker-guests.png)<br>